California State Route 83

 State Route 83 (SR 83), also or primarily known as Euclid Avenue, is a state highway and city street in the U.S. state of California.
-Officially, SR 83 runs from the Chino Valley Freeway (State Route 71) in Chino Hills north to the San Bernardino Freeway (Interstate 10) in Upland.
+Though some maps and signs may mark SR 83 as continuous, control of the highway have been relinquished in piecemeal segments to local jurisdictions, with the goal of decommissioning SR 83 as a state highway.
+Since June 2024, SR 83 officially runs from the Chino Valley Freeway (State Route 71) at the Chino Hills–Chino border north to the Chino–Ontario border.
 Euclid Avenue then continues north through Upland to the unincorporated community of San Antonio Heights.

 Euclid Avenue passes through several historic districts.
-A segment of the road is listed on the National Register of Historic Places.
+The segment of the road between Philadelphia Street in Ontario and 24th Street in Upland is listed on the National Register of Historic Places.

 Route description

+Route 83 is defined as follows in section 383, subdivision (a), of the California Streets and Highways Code, last amended by the California State Legislature in January 2024:

+Route 83 is from Route 71 to Route 10 near the City of Upland.

+Subdivision (b) of section 383 states that the relinquished former northern segment of Route 83 in Upland is no longer officially part of the state highway system, but the city must still "maintain signs directing motorists to the continuation of Route 83".
+Subdivisions (c) and (d) of section 383 permit the state to also relinquish all or a portion of Route 83 located in the cities of Ontario and Chino respectively.
+If a full relinquishment occurs under both subdivisions, Route 83 will be removed from the state highway system.

 Route 83 is a major north–south arterial serving the cities and communities of Western San Bernardino County.
-Known as Euclid Avenue for its entire 14-mile (23 km) length, the route begins at its southern terminus at the Chino Valley Freeway (State Route 71) and traverses the communities of Chino, Ontario, and Upland before reaching its northern terminus at the San Bernardino Freeway (Interstate 10).
+Known as Euclid Avenue for its entire length, the route begins at its southern terminus at the Chino Valley Freeway (State Route 71) and traverses the communities of Chino, Ontario, and Upland before reaching the San Bernardino Freeway (Interstate 10).
 Euclid Avenue, as a city street in Upland, and later a county road in unincorporated San Bernardino County, then continues north into the unincorporated community of San Antonio Heights and provides direct access to Mount Baldy.

 North of the Pomona Freeway (State Route 60), Route 83 follows an expanded right of way with six lanes of traffic and a 30 ft wide landscaped median.
 Through the communities of Ontario, and Upland, the route traverses several designated historic districts, with craftsman homes and civic buildings dating from the late 19th century lining either side of the street.
 South of the Pomona Freeway (State Route 60), Route 83 assumes the characteristics of a rural highway, narrowing to two lanes while passing through what was traditionally agricultural land.

 SR 83 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.